Blade of the Immortal (film): Production

 The film was produced and advertised as the 100th film in the career of Miike.
 Miike was not aware of this goal as he claims he was always busy when developing films but felt satisfied with Blade of the Immortal reaching the 100th movie.
 Miike wanted to make a samurai movie based on the lack of this genre in Japan as well as the amount of time Blade of the Immortal has finished its serialization by the time he considered grabbing its story to adapt as a film.

-The themes of revenge of explored in the feature was something that Miike paralleled with his own career as both do not seem to reach a conclusion.
+The themes of revenge explored in the film were something that Miike paralleled with his own career as both do not seem to reach a conclusion.
 Miike noted that one of the biggest challenges of adapting the manga was the large amount of characters featured in the story and how Manji would often not be present.
 As a result, Miike decided the stuff should condense the plot from the original manga to make a proper film story.
 He was attracted to Samura's work based on his handling of characters such as villains who offer a realistic characterization, Manji being "dark hero" and the detailed artwork.
 The final fight scene was the most difficult part the studio found difficult to make and was done in Kyoto.
 Nevertheless, he felt that all the actors were committed to their characters during shooting of movie.